seen-network/seen-network.github.io/_posts/2023-02-14-gay-in-the-uk.md

 Records of Scotland's legal history prior to the union with England are more hazy, but we do know in Scotland the first prosecution for 'sodomy' that led to the execution of two men was in 1570, when John Litster and John Swann were strangled and then burnt at the stake.[^2]

-In England, in the first 100 years of the Buggery Act's enforcement, only one man was executed, Walter Hungerford, and as he was already on trial for treason and heresy.
-The charge of buggery was added to 'humiliate' him more prior to his execution.
+In England, in the first 100 years of the Buggery Act's enforcement, only one man was executed, Walter Hungerford, and as he was already on trial for treason and heresy the charge of buggery was added to 'humiliate' him more prior to his execution.
 Prosecutions for buggery where the death penalty was handed down remained rare until 1700, and only became more common after the year 1800.
 In the period between 1806 and 1861, there were 8921 prosecutions for buggery in England and Wales and 404 death sentences were issued, though only 56 men were executed.
 The last two men executed for homosexual acts in England and Wales were John Smith and James Pratt, in 1835.

 The ramping up of prosecutions for 'buggery' coincided with a growing subculture of homosexual men, particularly in larger cities and specifically in London.
 'Molly Houses' were both secret bars and taverns for homosexual men to meet, and frequently were also brothels where men could buy sex from other men.
 Contemporary accounts of Molly Houses and their goings on often relied on the oft-quoted cliché that homosexual men are not real men, and the language used would today be seen as both homophobic and misogynistic.
 The 18<sup>th</sup> century journalist Ned Ward stated,